Slugburn/QuickServicePub/readme.md

     * type: The service project type, either **web** or **win**
     * destination: The directory under the root service directory where the service is installed
     * binPath: For Windows services, the relative path from the project directory for the service binary directory
-    * serviceName: For Window services, the name the service runs under
+    * serviceName: For Window services, the service name

 ### QuickServicePub.config.json Example